godotengine/godot-docs/classes/class_editorfilesystem.rst

 - :ref:`float<class_float>` **get_scanning_progress** **(** **)** const

-Return the scan progress for 0 to 1 if the FS is being scanned.
+Returns the scan progress for 0 to 1 if the FS is being scanned.

 .. _class_EditorFileSystem_method_is_scanning:

 - :ref:`bool<class_bool>` **is_scanning** **(** **)** const

-Return ``true`` of the filesystem is being scanned.
+Returns ``true`` of the filesystem is being scanned.

 .. _class_EditorFileSystem_method_scan: